hoppersroppers/fundamentals/Mindset/2-RTFM.md

 # RTFM

-<iframe allowfullscreen height="360" src="https://www.youtube.com/embed/YfNfkFW2ZNo?wmode=opaque" width="640"></iframe>One
+<iframe allowfullscreen class="fr-draggable" height="360" src="https://www.youtube.com/embed/YfNfkFW2ZNo?wmode=opaque" width="640"></iframe>

-of the key parts of the mindset we are trying to develop is sharing knowledge with others.
+One of the key parts of the mindset we are trying to develop is sharing knowledge with others.
 A great quote on the subject is 'There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self.'